Ísafjörður: Overview

 The town is connected by road and a 5.4 km road tunnel to Bolungarvík which lies 15 km to the northwest, and to the village of Súðavík to the east.
 The partly one-lane Vestfjarðagöng (Vestfirðir Tunnel), completed in 1996, leads to the towns of Flateyri and Suðureyri, and to the western parts of the Westfjords. Ísafjörður has an airport with regular flights to Reykjavík.

 Fishing has been the main industry in Ísafjörður, and the town has one of the largest fisheries in Iceland.
 A severe decline in the fishing industry for a variety of reasons, such as fishing restrictions in the early 1980s, and a decline in the fish population, has led the inhabitants to seek work elsewhere, leading to a decline in the town's population.
 The harbor also serves ferries to nearby settlements as well as larger cruise ships for tourists visiting the area.
-The tourist industry is growing; it is a major access point to the nature reserve on the Hornstrandir Peninsula, an uninhabited wilderness area to which ferries run weekly during summer.
+The tourist industry is growing; it is a major access point to the nature reserve on the Hornstrandir Peninsula, an uninhabited wilderness area to which ferries run daily during summer.

 Despite its size, small population, and historical isolation from the rest of the country, the town has a relatively urban atmosphere. Ísafjörður has a school of music, as well as a hospital.
 The older former hospital building now accommodates a cultural center with a library and showrooms.
 Recently, the small town has become known in the country as a center for alternative music outside of Iceland.
 A yearly festival, Aldrei fór ég suður, provides a platform for local musicians and bands from around Iceland and even from overseas.
 A university center, Háskólasetur Vestfjarða, which acts as a distance learning center for the 7,000 residents of the Westfjords, was established in March 2005.